ASFOpenSARlab/opensarlab-docs/dev-guides/container/conda_environments.md

     - Environments are synced, not copied, so changes made by users will persist across server restarts

 ### Drawbacks
-- Increases the time it takes to start an OpenSARLab server
+- Increases the time it takes to start an OpenScienceLab server
     - Syncing environments from the docker image to `$HOME/.local`, registering their kernels, and running any needed setup scripts all happens at server startup
 - Large environments may overrun the 20GB root volume mounted on each EC2 instance, requiring that larger, more expensive root volumes be used.
 - By storing the environment on both user volumes and EC2 node volumes, you effectively double pay for that storage.